alekseykolchanov/string_unicode/README.md

 | **Character**  |**...**|**A**|**B**|**C**|**...**|**Ж**|**З**|**И**|**...**|

 each of which has its corresponding integer value.
-Those characters are called **Unicode scalars** because they are from Unicode and they are primitive: there is one to one relationship between integer code and a character.
+Those characters are called **Unicode scalars** because they are from Unicode and they are primitive: there is one to one relationship between integer code and a character or a part of a character.

 I wouldn't be writting this article if it was all Unicode standard defines.
 There is also a list of rules how to handle Unicode scalars to get characters that are not in the table.
 Yes, people generated much more characters than can fit in the table: